Jeong Byeong-uk

-Biography
+Birth and education

-Jeong Byeong-uk was born in Munhang-ri (문항리), Seolcheon-myeon (설천면), Namhae-gun (남해군), Gyeongsangnam-do (경상남도), South Korea, on March 25, 1922.
-He was the eldest of four sons and one daughter of his father, Nam-seop Jeong (정남섭), who was a Korean independence activist and mother, A-ji Park (박아지).
-In April 1940, he entered the College of Liberal Arts at Yonhi College and during his studies, under the guidance of his mentors, he decided to pursue the study of Korean literary history rather than becoming a writer.
-However, his academic journey was disrupted in 1944 when he was forcibly drafted into the Japanese military when Korea was under Japanese rule.
-Stationed in Osaka, he sustained a severe injury to his right arm during a U.S. air raid.
-Despite these challenges, he resumed his education after Korea's liberation, transferring to the Department of Korean Language and Literature at Seoul National University in April 1946.
-Two years later, he graduated from Seoul National University and began teaching as an assistant professor at Busan National University while also teaching Korean at Busan Girls' High School.
+Jeong was born in Munhang-ri, Seolcheon-myeon, Namhae-gun, Gyeongsangnam-do, South Korea, on March 25, 1922.
+His father Nam-seop Jeong (정남섭) was a Korean independence activist and Jeong junior was the eldest of his four sons and one daughter.

+In April 1940 Jeong entered the College of Liberal Arts at Yonhi College where he decided to pursue the study of Korean literary history rather than becoming a writer.
+In 1944 his studies were disrupted when he was forcibly drafted into the Japanese military and stationed in Osaka, where he sustained a severe injury to his right arm during a US air raid.
+After Korea's liberation he resumed his education, transferring to the Department of Korean Language and Literature at Seoul National University in April 1946.
+Two years later he graduated from the university and began teaching as an assistant professor at Busan National University while also teaching Korean at Busan Girls' High School.

-During the Korean War in 1952, Jeong stayed in Busan for evacuation, and there he took the initiative in founding the Society of Korean Language and Literature, of which he served as the President after the Korean War.
-After joining Yonsei University as an assistant professor in 1953, he transitioned to Seoul National University in 1957, where he taught for 27 years in the Department of Korean Language and Literature.
-His academic pursuits also took him abroad; he served as a visiting professor at the Harvard-Yenching Institute from 1962 to 1963.
-Two years after he earned his doctorate in Korean literature from Seoul National University in 1972, he founded the Society for Korean Pansori and became its first president.
-His leadership extended to roles such as the director of the Seoul National University Museum and a member of the National Academy of Sciences of the Republic of Korea during the early 1980s.
+In 1952, during the Korean War, Jeong stayed in Busan for evacuation, founding the Society of Korean Language and Literature there and serving as the president after the war ended.
+He joined Yonsei University as an assistant professor in 1953 before moving to Seoul National University in 1957, where he taught for 27 years in the Department of Korean Language and Literature.
+From 1962 to 1963 he served as a visiting professor at the Harvard–Yenching Institute.
+Jeong earned his doctorate in Korean literature from Seoul National University in 1972, and two years later he founded the Society for Korean Pansori and became its first president.
+He also served as the director of the Seoul National University Museum and during the early 1980s as a member of the National Academy of Sciences of the Republic of Korea.

-On October 12, 1982, he died at the age of 60 due to complications from acute hypotension and liver cancer.
+Jeong died on October 12, 1982 at the age of 60 due to complications from acute hypotension and liver cancer.